-Safes is a parental control app which can be installed on all mobile devices and PCs running on Android, iOS, or Windows to monitor and control how children use their phones, tablets, laptops, etc. Safes is equipped with multiple screen time monitoring/controlling features.
-Below, you have the complete list of Safes’s screen time features:
+Safes is a parental control app that can be installed on all mobile devices and PCs running on Android, iOS, or Windows to monitor and control how children use their phones, tablets, laptops, etc. Safes is equipped with multiple screen time monitoring/controlling features.
+Below, you have the complete list of Safes’s safety features:

 - Screen Time Report

 - Screen Time Profile

 Screen Time Features of Safes